 - ACCT 5703 Advanced Business Law

-The student's plan of study must be approved by Andee Hodo, Assistant Director of Online Programs, at firstname.lastname@example.org or (334) 844-6207.
-Students interested in meeting the educational requirements for the Uniform CPA Examination while pursuing the online BS in Accountancy will be advised by Mrs. Hodo to accomplish this goal.
+The student's plan of study must be approved by Mrs. Andee Hodo, Assistant Director of Graduate & Online Programs in the School of Accountancy, at email@example.com or (334) 844-6207.
+Students interested in meeting the educational requirements for the Uniform CPA Examination while pursuing the online BSBA in Accountancy will be advised by Mrs. Hodo to accomplish this goal.